Loui Eriksson

-Loui William Eriksson (born 17 July 1985) is a Swedish professional ice hockey forward currently playing for Frölunda HC of the Swedish Hockey League (SHL).
+Loui William Eriksson (born 17 July 1985) is a Swedish former professional ice hockey forward.

 Eriksson was selected by the Dallas Stars in the second round, 33rd overall, at the 2003 NHL Entry Draft, and has also played for the Boston Bruins, Vancouver Canucks, and Arizona Coyotes of the National Hockey League (NHL).

 Playing career

 Eriksson started playing for Lerums BK at a young age and excelled beyond others his age quickly.
 By age 11, he was already playing with the older under-16 team.
 His talent was recognized by coach Joshua Clemas, at various tournaments, and he finally landed on the junior team for Frölunda HC.

 Eriksson's professional career began in the top-tier Elitserien, where he played for Frölunda, sometimes facing his future fellow Boston Bruins forward Carl Söderberg when playing against the Malmö Redhawks during his first two seasons with Frölunda.
 Eriksson won Rookie of the Year honours in 2004 at the age of 18 after posting eight goals and five assists in 46 games.
 A year later, Eriksson would post five goals and nine assists in 39 games, helping Frölunda win the Swedish ice hockey championship (SM-guld).